Efficient Asynchronous Byzantine Agreement without Private Setups: Backbone: Reasonably Fair Common Coin from PKI

 Given the new private-setup free $\coin$ protocol, one can construct more efficient asynchronous binary agreement ($\ABA$) with expected constant running time and cubic communications with PKI only.
 In particular, we primarily focus on $\ABA$ with the following standard definition \cite{cachin2000random,mostefaoui2015signature}.

 \begin{definition}[Asynchronous Binary Agreement] A protocol realizes $\ABA$, if it has syntax and properties defined as follows.

 {\textsc{Syntax}}.
-For each protocol instance with an identifier $\ID$, each party input a single bit besides some implicit input including all parties public keys and its private key, and outputs a bit $b$.
+For all execution of each protocol instance with an identifier $\ID$, each party input a single bit besides some implicit input including all parties public keys and its private key, and outputs a bit $b$.